-Police investigating death of 2 people in Staten Island home
+Police say 2 dead in Staten Island home in homicide-suicde

-NEW YORK (AP) - Authorities are investigating the deaths of a man and woman in their 60s who were found dead in a Staten Island home.
+NEW YORK (AP) - A man and woman in their 60s were found dead in a Staten Island home in what police say was murder-suicide, authorities said Thursday.

 Officers arrived at the home at around 9:30 p.m.
-Wednesday and found a 68-year-old woman lying face up on a bed with trauma to her neck and a 63-year-old man dead nearby, police said.
+Wednesday and found a 68-year-old woman lying face up on a bed with trauma to her neck and a 63-year-old man hanging inside a closet, police said.

 Both the woman and the man were pronounced dead at the scene.
 Police have classified the woman’s death as a homicide and the man’s as a suicide.
 Their names were not immediately released.